-In three districts in northern, eastern and southern Sri Lanka, Helvetas’ partner organizations conduct reconciliation courses and exchanges between teenagers and young adults from different ethnic groups so that they can carry the spirit of reconciliation and tolerance into their villages.
+In five districts in northern, eastern and southern Sri Lanka, Helvetas’ partner organizations conduct training courses and exchanges between teenagers and young adults from different ethnic groups so that they can carry the spirit of reconciliation and tolerance into their villages and communicate and network across cultural boundaries.

 Kejita Balachandran (25), who organized a workshop in her village, Sri Lanka.